How to calculate your trailing stop loss correctly

 This article is a website version of our weekly FREE Best Ideas Newsletter sent on 28.03.2023.
 Sign up here to get it in your inbox every Tuesday.

-As I was planning this week’s purchases, I kept thinking, what if I buy now and the markets drop suddenly?
-Do you also think this?
+As I was planning this week’s stock purchases, I kept thinking, what if I buy now and the markets drop suddenly?

-There are so many things that can go wrong (think bank failures) but then again, a lot can go right.
+There are so many things that can go wrong but then again, a lot can go right.

 Remember to include dividends in your stop loss calculation

 As you know when a company goes ex dividend (trades without the dividend) its stock price usually drops by the amount of the dividend.
-For example, you own a company trading at $1.00 and it pays a 10% or $0.10 dividend it means the stock price will drop by 10%.
+For example, you own a company trading at $1.00 and it pays a 10% or $0.10 dividend it means the stock price will drop by 10% to $0.90.

 This means if the company was already sitting at a 10% trailing stop loss, and it falls another 10% it may hit your 20% trailing stop loss level.